Christian Eby

 She was born Abt.
 1720 in probably Lancaster Co., Pennsylvania.

 She died Aft.
-1802 in Frederick Co., Maryland.
+1802 in Frederick Co., MD.

 More Notes on Arrival to America

-"The migration pattern of many Maryland Germans is exemplified by that of Christian Eby (c.
+"The migration pattern of many MD Germans is exemplified by that of Christian Eby (c.
 1723-1802), the father of Mary Eby, who made the quilt shown in Plate V. Lured by entrepreneurs promoting settlement in the Colonies, he came to America with his parents during the great wave of German immigration in the 1740s.
 The Eby family arrived in Philadelphia, and shortly thereafter moved to southeastern Pennsylvania, where they stayed for several decades.
 Christian married Catherine Wohlfort (c.
 1720-c.
-1802) and continued working the family's small farm and gristmill, but as land became more populated and expensive he moved on to western Maryland, settling in Frederick County, which had the largest population of Germans in the state.
+1802) and continued working the family's small farm and gristmill, but as land became more populated and expensive he moved on to western MD, settling in Frederick Co., which had the largest population of Germans in the state.

 Mary Eby's quilt is similar to those made in the mid-Atlantic region by Germans and non-Germans alike, showing that she had absorbed the traditions of other cultures besides her own.
 Flower baskets such as the one in the center of her quilt are found on furniture [ILLUSTRATION FOR Pl.
-IV OMITTED], stoneware, textiles, and illuminated manuscripts made in Pennsylvania and Maryland by craftsmen of German, French, and English ancestry."
+IV OMITTED], stoneware, textiles, and illuminated manuscripts made in Pennsylvania and MD by craftsmen of German, French, and English ancestry."

 Georgetown

-1800 Maryland Census - Frederick
+1800 MD Census - Frederick